Mobilpadde/Simulator-Two/README.md

 --------------------------------------------------

-Go to [Mcordes.me/sim/](http://mcordes.me/sim/) and open your console
+Simply go to [Mcordes.me/sim/](http://mcordes.me/sim/) and let the world happen